 Gucci again selected Kai to star in its campaign — not just for eyewear, but for its Aria Fall/Winter 2021 collection, which marked the Italian fashion brand’s 100th anniversary.
 For it, Kai was photographed amongst a dreamy winter landscape wearing noteworthy styles, such as Gwyneth Paltrow’s iconic red velvet suit.
 He also did more than model for the accompanying fashion film, which featured him doing what he does best: dancing.

 His solo music promotions

 Since making his solo debut in 2020, Kai has explored this relationship with fashion even more.
 The singer plays an active role in styling his music videos and album concepts, working alongside his team.
 “I go around picking clothes myself,” he said.
 “Concept is the most important thing.
 We have to think about whether we want to play it safe or take up a challenge.”
-Clearly, he’s gone for latter.
-When promoting Mmmh, Kai’s outfits leaned towards androgynous, and included traditionally feminine pieces like lace blouses and corsets.
+Clearly, he’s gone for the latter.
+When promoting Mmmh, Kai’s outfits leaned towards androgynous and included traditionally feminine pieces like lace blouses and corsets.
 He has continued to push style boundaries in his Peaches era, for which he has boldly worn skirts by buzzy fashion brands like Peter Do.
 With a daring and unconventional approach to style, it’s no wonder he’s one of K-Pop biggest fashion influencers.